Get

 Who Is Giving Them Attention?

 Canines are social animals, with many species living in groups or packs.
 For example, wolves hunt collectively because it increases their success.
 Wolves and dogs share a common ancestor.
-Although the species diverged 27,000 years ago, they share 99.9% of their DNA.
+Although dogs became genetically distinct from ancestral wolf populations thousands of years ago through domestication, they share a high degree of genetic similarity.
 This social need still exists in our pets today.
 When you give your pup attention, you’re reinforcing this bond.

-Many pups suffer from separation anxiety because they can’t bear being separated from their favorite person.
+Many pups suffer from separation anxiety because they experience distress when separated from their favorite person.
 This individual provides the attention they crave, and dogs learn the behaviors that elicit these reactions for good and bad.
 For example, your pooch follows a command to earn your praise.
 Likewise, a naughty pup learns to bark at the door if you let them inside the house.

 Young woman with Miniature Schnauzer dog outdoors